 Sick Leave Base and Accrual.
 Employees will be eligible for sick leave for their injury or illness or the injury or illness of a spouse or child.
-Sick leave accrual shall run concurrently with the anniversary date of the employee and will be accrued by new employees at a rate of two and one-half (21⁄2) days each month for his or her first twelve (12) months of employment, after which it shall accrue at a rate of one (1) day each month up to a maximum of one hundred twenty (120) days.
+Employees will also be eligible to use up to 24 hours of sick leave per fiscal year for the injury or illness of their parent.
+Sick leave accrual shall run concurrently with the anniversary date of the employee and will be accrued at a rate of eight (8) hours each month up to a maximum of one hundred twenty (120) days or for those employees hired after December 31, 2016 sixty days (60) days.

 Accelerated Accrual.
-Whenever an employee depletes all but eighty (80) hours of sick leave by reason of one serious health condition, defined as an illness, injury, impairment or physical or mental condition involving in-patient care or continuing treatment by a healthcare provider, the employee upon return to full duty shall accrue sick leave at the rate of two and one-half $(2\frac{1}{2})$ days per month until his or her sick leave returns to the level maintained before the serious health condition.
+Whenever an employee depletes all but eighty (80) hours of sick leave by reason of one serious health condition, defined as an illness, injury, impairment or physical or mental condition involving in-patient care or continuing treatment by a healthcare provider, the employee upon return to full duty shall accrue sick leave at the rate of two and one-half (21⁄2) days per month until his or her sick leave returns to the level maintained before the serious health condition.
 Employees will be eligible for rapid accrual only one time beginning May 1, 2010 through their career with the City.
 Employees requesting rapid accrual will do so in writing upon their return to full duty.
 This language will be effective upon ratification of the contract.

-Absence of More Than Three (3) Days.
-For an absence of more than three (3) consecutive days, Human Resources will require the employee to submit a statement from a reputable physician stating that he or she has treated the employee for the illness or disability which kept the employee from duty and that the employee was unable to perform the duties of his or her employment within the whole period he or she was absent from duty.
-In the case of an illness or disability of an employee's spouse or child which causes an absence by the employee of more than three (3) consecutive days, Human Resources will require a statement from a reputable physician stating that he or she has treated the employee's spouse or child for the illness or disability which kept the employee from duty.
+Absence of More Than Three (3) Consecutive Days.
+For an absence of more than three (3) consecutive days, unless sick leave abuse is suspected, Human Resources will require the employee to submit a statement from a health care provider stating that he or she has treated the employee for the illness or disability which kept the employee from duty and that the employee was unable to perform the duties of his or her employment within the whole period he or she was absent from duty.
+In the case of an illness or disability of an employee's spouse or child which causes an absence by the employee of more than three (3) consecutive days unless sick leave abuse is suspected, Human Resources will require a statement from a health care provider stating that he or she has treated the employee's spouse or child for the illness or disability which kept the employee from duty.
 Human Resources may investigate said absences as to whether the employee, spouse or child is sick and the employee is thus unable to perform the duties of his or her employment.
 If the report shows that the employee was so incapacitated and if the report is approved by both the employee's Department Head and the Human Resources Director, the employee shall be entitled to sick leave pay in accordance with the paragraph immediately above on the day or days when he or she would have otherwise been scheduled to work but for his or her sickness.